JohannesPfeifer/DSGE_mod/README.md

 i.e. non-detrended form along its balanced growth path.
 For that purpose, trending labor-augmenting technology and population processes are defined.

+## Stock_SIR_2020.mod

+This file implements a simple Susceptible-Infected-Recovered (SIR) model as in James H. Stock (2020): "Data Gaps and the Policy Response to the Novel Coronavirus".

 ## Woodford_2007_Chapter_7.mod

 Implements the deterministic optimal policy exercise in Figure 7.1 of Michael Woodford (2003):